 In the interest of ensuring that some of the most consequential uses of model scores in consumer financial markets are not unnecessarily excluding people from access to safe credit, the FHFA and GSEs should, as part of their equitable housing finance plans, level the playing field for new credit scoring models that can increase access to safe credit for the millions of consumers locked out by FICO.
 Among other things, the GSEs should test (and, if needed, pay for) alternative solutions alongside FICO, to evaluate portfolio performance and fairness, including evidence that no sufficiently performing less-discriminatory alternative model exists.

 How bad is the problem of flawed race estimation?
-In a test using Florida voter registration data (one of few publicly available datasets that include ZIP code, name, and race/national origin), a Zest AI-built race estimation model identified Black consumers with 30% more accuracy than BISG at the 80% confidence threshold.
-It also cut the numbers of white consumers identified as non-white by 70%.
-In a test conducted by the Harvard Computer Society’s Tech for Social Good program using North Carolina voter data, Zest’s algorithm was more than twice as accurate at identifying Black individuals and 35% more accurate at identifying Hispanic individuals than BISG.
+In a test using Florida voter registration data (one of few publicly available datasets that include ZIP code, name, and race/national origin), a Zest AI-built race estimation model identified Black consumers with 30 percent more accuracy than BISG at the 80 percent confidence threshold.
+It also cut the numbers of white consumers identified as non-white by 70 percent.
+In a test conducted by the Harvard Computer Society’s Tech for Social Good program using North Carolina voter data, Zest AI’s algorithm was more than twice as accurate at identifying Black individuals and 35 percent more accurate at identifying Hispanic individuals than BISG.

 Multiply those numbers nationwide, and we’re talking about reclassifying the race and ethnicity of tens of millions of Americans.
 With a more accurate count, we would better know the scope of the equity problem and the efficacy of our solutions.
 We believe that the FHFA should require the GSEs to use better race estimation techniques.
 We’re happy to give ours away and would be honored to collaborate on improving it.